lnquy065/inquirer-interrupted-prompt/readme.md

 # Usage

-After import the package, we need to register new interrupted prompts to `inquirer`.
+After importing the package, we need to register new interrupted prompts to `inquirer`.

 For full code, please view `example.js` file in `example` folder.